Skip to contents

 • can use both binary or source installs; yet overrides a user request where this is likely inappropriate, e.g., Rcpp often fails when installed on Linux from a binary package manager.
 Spatial packages are similar.

-• uses a local cache of packages (defaults outside the project, but inside the user’s home) so multiple projects can install packages quickly without re-downloading from the cloud repositories (see RequireOptions()$Require.RPackageCache)
+• uses a local cache of packages (defaults outside the project, but inside the user’s home) so multiple projects can install packages quickly without re-downloading from the cloud repositories (see RequireOptions()$Require.cachePkgDir)

 • puts all package installing into a compact form, so it can be placed within the project source code, enhancing reproducibility and transparency

-• by default, runs require on every package, in order, as supplied to packages argument
+• If using the function Require::Require, runs require on every package, in order, as supplied to packages argument

 Installing